The Black Colt: Italy

 In a Sicilian variant collected in Buccheri by folklorist Giuseppe Pitre with the title Filippeddu, a widowed king marries a new wife.
 The new queen gives birth to a son, and she plots to have her step-son killed to make way for her own child.
 Meanwhile, the prince buys a little horse in the fair and brings it to the stables.
 Back to the queen, she conspires with her doctor to feign illness and declare that the only cure is the prince's blood.
 One day, when the prince is back from school, he goes to the stables to see his horse friend, and finds the animal crying.
 The horse answers that the prince will die, but plans an escape: saddle the horse and ask his father to have a go around the garden for two hours, strap a vessel under the horse's belly to collect its sweat and take some hairs from its tail.
 The prince follows the instructions and flees with the horse to another place.
 The horse falls down and dies, but, just as the horse instructed him, the prince dips a hair from its tail in the vessel and the horse revives, and brings with him his palace, pages and accommodations.
 The prince then goes to another city and finds work as the king's gardener's apprentice.
 The prince, named Filippeddu, makes floral arrangements and brings them to the three princesses.
 One night, the prince summons his horse and palace in front of the youngest princess's quarters; she wakes up, sees the commotion and, to confirm her suspicions, spies on him the next day.
 Some time later, she declares to her father she wants to marry Filippeddu.
 Despite the king's protests, the princess is allowed to marry him, but is expelled from the palace to live in the stables.
-The princess is also mocked for her choice of husband, while her sister marry princes.
+The princess is also mocked for her choice of husband, while her sisters marry princes.
 Time passes, and the kingdom enters a war.
 The king declares that whoever brings a banner shall be granted a royal title.
 Filippeddu rides a lame mule, then uses the horse's hair to ride a better mount, rides into battle and steals the banner.
 On the way back, he makes an offer to his first brother-in-law: the banner for his cut off little finger.
 The next day, the same thing happens: Filippeddu rides into battle, steals the banner of war and gives to his other brother-in-law in exchange for his little finger.
 Later, the king summons everyone for a banquet at the palace, where his elder daughters boast about their husbands.
 Filippeddu uses the horse's hair, and produces the cut off fingers as evidence of the brothers-in-law's deception.